-Social channels create a direct line of communication between your brand and your audience and give anyone with an Internet connection immediate access to the latest buzz around your services or products.
+Social media channels create a direct line of communication between your brand and consumers and give you instant access to the latest information around your services or products.

-Monitoring social media activity allows you to gain insights into what people are saying about your products, brand, or company on social media, measure the impact of campaigns, identify new opportunities for engagement, help you take preventative measures against the spread of negative comments or feedback by dissatisfied users, and spy on your competitors.
-Additionally, social media monitoring can also provide you with vital data about emerging trends and what consumers and clients think about specific businesses, topics, brands, or products.
+Social media monitoring allows you to gain insights into what people are saying about your company, brand, or products on social media, measure the impact of campaigns, identify potential market opportunities, spy on your competitors, and take preventative measures if you detect negative comments or feedback by disgruntled customers.
+Additionally, social media monitoring can also provide vital information about emerging trends and what consumers and clients think about specific businesses, products, topics, or brands.

-As a tool for business intelligence, the ability to track online conversations and activity on social media channels like blogs, forums, wikis, micro-blogging platforms, discussion boards, video sites, and user-generated content (UGC) is invaluable.
-Using social media monitoring as a form of business intelligence, however, is a complex undertaking, often carried out by various people including market research, marketing teams, digital reputation management (ORM) companies, agencies, social engagement and community staff, and professional sales reps.
-Typically, smaller businesses do not have the budget to pay social media monitoring professionals to continually track their coverage in the media.
+As a business intelligence tool, being able to track social media channels like blogs, forums, social networking sites, micro-blogging platforms like Twitter, Quora, etc., message boards, video sites, and user-generated content is invaluable.
+Using social media monitoring as a form of business intelligence, however, is a complex undertaking, often carried out by various people including PR companies, marketing teams, market research, professional sales reps, social engagement and community personnel, and agencies.
+Typically, many small businesses don’t can’t afford to pay a social media monitoring service to track their coverage in the media.

-Fortunately various technology companies have developed tools that facilitate the active tracking of a wide range of social media channels, enabling you to identify consumer behavior around your products or brand so you can respond proactively to conversations and engage with online users in various social media platforms.
+Fortunately a number of service providers have made available affordable tools to facilitate the active tracking of a variety of social media channels, allowing companies to track consumer behavior around their brands or products so they can respond to conversations and interact with consumers in a timely manner.

-In the article below, we explore several social media measurement tools and technologies that are worth knowing about.
+In this article, we explore several social media measurement tools and technologies that you may want to check out.

-WordPress And Social Media – An Ideal Business Marketing Platform
+WordPress And Social Media Marketing – Social Monitoring Tools

-WordPress is not just a powerful, flexible and extremely easy to use content publishing platform used by millions of businesses worldwide, WordPress also integrates fully with many social media applications, making it an ideal application for growing your online presence in the social realm.
+WordPress is not only a powerful, scalable and extremely easy to use CMS platform used by millions of businesses worldwide, it also integrates fully with many social media applications, allowing you to easily grow your online presence in the social realm.

-Let’s take a look at some of the reasons why WordPress is an ideal platform for marketing your business on social media.
+Let’s take a look at some of the reasons why WordPress is an ideal platform to market your business on social media.

-Pitch Your Services And Products To An Audience Of Buyers On Your Social Media Networks With WordPress
+Pitch Your Products And Services To The Right Audience On Your Social Media Networks With WordPress

-WordPress includes built-in social features, like interactive commenting and discussions.
+WordPress comes with built-in social features, like commenting and discussions.
 A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others.

-For example, there are plugins that can add social sharing buttons, forums, add photos from Instagram, Twitter feeds, Facebook feeds, testimonials, surveys, polls … even optimize your content for various social networks.
+For example, there are plugins that can add social sharing buttons, forums, add images from Instagram, Twitter cards, Facebook feeds, testimonials, surveys, polls … even optimize your article titles and descriptions for various social networkign sites.

-The WordPress content management system (CMS) is not only great for social media as a content publishing tool, it can also be transformed into a full-blown social network, using plugins like BuddyPress, WPSymposium, and others.
+WordPress is not only great for social media as a content publishing and marketing tool, it can also be completely transformed into a full-blown social network, using plugins like BuddyPress, WPSymposium, and others.

-(Set up your own social network with BuddyPress WordPress plugin)
+(Set up your own social network with BuddyPress plugin for WordPress)

 BuddyPress is often referred to as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin boasts an active community of plugin developers who regularly contribute new open source plugins that greatly extend the platform.
+You can turn features on and off to suit your needs and the plugin has an active community of plugin developers who regularly contribute new plugins that greatly extend the platform.